Lumbar Epidural Steroid Injection

 The treatment generally results in very little downtime.
 Patients can usually return to their normal activities 24 hours after receiving their injection.
 Your physician may suggest icing the treated area and resting.

 Most patients experience some pain relief immediately following the injection, but the steroid injection will take a few days to take full effect.

-Risks and Side Effects of Lumbar Epidural Steroid Injections
+What Are the Risks and Side Effects of Lumbar Epidural Steroid Injections?

 As with all steroidal injections, side effects are rare but possible.
 These risks include:

 - Steroid flush

 - Allergic reaction to contrast dye